Glass Fencing Care & Cleaning Guide

 Can I use a pressure washer?+

-Only from a distance and on low pressure.
-High-pressure spray too close to glass can force water behind gaskets and damage hardware seals.
-A garden hose and sponge is safer and just as effective.
+Follow the care instructions for your installed system.
+High-pressure spray close to glass can force water behind gaskets and damage hardware seals, and some systems and coatings rule it out entirely.
+A garden hose and sponge is the lower-risk method.

 What if my gate won't self-close anymore?+